Our service now covers areas all across Canada

 Small kitchens can be frustrating, as cooking in a cramped environment is no one’s idea of a good time.
 Therefore, working in a small kitchen means that you need to come up with some excellent layout solutions as well as innovative storage.
 Remember, having a small kitchen doesn’t mean you must sacrifice design elements, it’s just necessary to be smart about it!

 As we mentioned, an organized and well-thought-out storage space is key to making a tiny kitchen function well.
 To keep a cramped room from feeling smaller than it needs to, consider an open shelving unit.

 When kept neat and tidy, open shelving offers a fun and striking solution to traditional cabinets or closed cupboards, which can come across as looming and boring.
 Open shelving is an excellent way to separate the kitchen from the dining area, without sacrificing space or light.
-Try floor-to-ceiling open shelving in place of a wall and display all your favourite pieces, and in turn, even the tiniest kitchen can be turned into two separate rooms.
+Try floor-to-ceiling open shelving and display all your favourite pieces, and in turn, even the tiniest kitchen can be turned into two separate rooms.

 By now, you’ve likely heard about the infamous cloffice, or closet-office combo.
 If you’re living in a particularly small home, the cloffice is a cute solution that can be tucked away when it’s not in use.
 Turning your closet into a semi-permanent or temporary office is simple: either add a large shelf or desk directly inside your closet or in the small, often overlooked, nook between two closets.